MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

   /// This only applies to the main frame's render process.
   COREWEBVIEW2_PROCESS_FAILED_REASON_UNRESPONSIVE,

-  /// The process was killed.
+  /// The process was terminated.
 For example, from Task Manager.
-  COREWEBVIEW2_PROCESS_FAILED_REASON_KILLED,
+  COREWEBVIEW2_PROCESS_FAILED_REASON_TERMINATED,

   /// The process crashed.
   COREWEBVIEW2_PROCESS_FAILED_REASON_CRASHED,